 Here’s our verdict on what we think are the three most important categories for anyone looking to go on holiday…

-We don’t know if it’s the light smell of Oud that wafts through the corridors of Jumeirah Al Qasr, or how each of the rooms feels like entering your own private palace, but Al Qasr has a traditionally grand feel that’s hard to beat.
+We don’t know if it’s the light smell of oud that wafts through the corridors of Jumeirah Al Qasr, or how each of the rooms feels like entering your own private palace, but Al Qasr has a traditionally grand feel that’s hard to beat.

-Even with a refurb, Al Qasr has still kept all the traditional features with it’s rooms, with a slightly lighter whitewashing, and dark blue carpets replacing the previously patterned red ones.
+Even with a refurb, Al Qasr has still kept all the traditional features with its rooms, with a slightly lighter whitewashing, and dark blue carpets replacing the previously patterned red ones.
 The traditional elements happily remain the same with dark wood desk, curtained beds and a grand marble bathroom.

-Bedrooms with ocean view rooms have some of the most stunning views in the city, and you’ll find your attached balcony gazing out across the waterways of Madinat Jumeirah.
+Bedrooms with ocean-facing rooms have some of the most stunning views in the city, and you’ll find your attached balcony gazing out across the waterways of Madinat Jumeirah.
 The balcony is a little on the small side, but there’s room enough for a table and chairs, so we happily while away some time taking snaps of the sunset.

 For dinner, our pick is The Hide.
 There’s indoor and alfresco seating, with a rustic feel at the inside bar and restaurant that extends to the outdoor courtyard.
-The menu is an extensive selection of all-american eats that focuses mostly on the steaks, but also caters to seafood fans with dishes including a tuna tataki and chilean seabass.
+The menu is an extensive selection of all-American eats that focuses mostly on the steaks, but also caters to seafood fans with dishes including a tuna tataki and Chilean seabass.